 The flowers are 1 to 1-1/2 inches across, have no real corolla, but have from 5 to 9 (sometimes to 12) sepals (no petals) that are a beautiful yellow.
 The sepals are broadly oval, overlapping, with prominent veins for nectar guides, and fall away during fruiting.
 Stamens number 10 to 40, with yellow filaments and anthers.
 Pistils number 5 to 15.
 Flowers persist for an extended period while the bogs and marshes green-up.

-Seed: Fertile flowers produce 5 to 15 seed follicles that are ellipsoid in shape, spreading outward without stalks.
-Individual seeds are elliptical in shape.
+Seed: Fertile flowers produce 5 to 15 seed follicles that are ellipsoid in shape with a straight or curved beak at the tip, spreading outward from a central point, without stalks.
+Each follicle contains a small number of individual seeds that are elliptical in shape.
 Seeds require at least 60 days of cold stratification for germination.

 Toxicity: See notes at bottom of page.

 Habitat: Marsh Marigold grows from a fibrous root system with a thick caudex.
 Stems can root at the nodes and it can re-seed.
 It is a plant of moist soils, wet meadows, marshes, bogs but not in standing water for any length of time during the growth period.
 Full sun for fine bloom.
 The plant can sometimes have a re-bloom in the autumn.